crhall-writing/crhall-writing.github.io/_poems/circulation.md

 it’s a question of frostbite, not discomfort

 *oh—fuck.*
-a plume of powder slams into the windshield
+a plume of powder consumes the windshield
 a Chevy is idle, hazards on
 I turn the heat up and wait on a tow truck